zpz/zpz.github.io/_posts/2022-02-06-connected-components.md

 to be a dominating bottleneck of the entire program, eclipsing all the complex data pipelines and machine-learning modeling!
-My hunch was that the `networkx` algorithm was poorly crafted, and the problem should be relatively easy.
+My hunch was that the `networkx` algorithm was poorly crafted, whereas the problem should be relatively easy.
 In fact, it's an interesting little programming problem: it's clearly defined, rather generic, and may have a decent number of applications.
-Without ever looking at the `networkx` source code, I started creating a new algorithm for this problem.
+Without ever looking into the `networkx` source code, I started developing a new algorithm for this problem.

 That was a year ago, and my new algo took good parts of a day to finalize.
-A year later, it took me more time to re-understand the algo and prepare to explain it.
-Below is my attempt to make the algo understandable to you as well as a future me.
+A year later, it took me some more time to regain understanding the algo and prepare to explain it.
+Below is my attempt to make it understandable to you as well as to my future self.

 ## The algorithm